Fabbby/deep_detection_plugin/README.md

 Run JOSM jar under josm/core/dist/josm_custom.jar

-Now Restart JOSM and activate the "deep_detection" plugin in your preferences.
-Under "More Tools" you should now see a new Tool called "deep_detection".
+Restart JOSM and activate the "deep_detection" plugin in your preferences.
+Under "More Tools" you should see a new tool called "deep_detection".

 ### Filter in JOSM

-For the correct use of the plugin fuction a filter has to be created in JOSM:
+For the correct use of the plugin function a filter has to be created in JOSM:
 ![alt text](http://url/to/img.png)

 Creating filters in JOSM
 https://josm.openstreetmap.de/wiki/Help/Dialog/Filter